mapbox/rio-merge-rgba/README.md

 With `merge_rgba.py`, if we used the default full cover window, errors may appear within the image at block window boundaries where e.g. a 257x257 window is read into a 256x256 destination.
 To avoid this, we effectively embed a reimplementation of rasterio's `get_window` using the `round` operator which improves our chances that the pixel boundaries are snapped to appropriate bounds.

 You may see small differences between rio merge and merge_rgba as a result but they *should* be limited to the single bottom row and right-most column.

+### Note about resampling

+Neither `rio merge` nor `rio merge-rgba` allow for bilinear resampling.
+The "resampling" is done effectively with a crude nearest neighbor via `np.copyto`.
+This means that up to 1/2 cell pixel shifts can occur if inputs are misaligned.